radius-project/blog/scripts/blog-prompt.md

 {BLOG_CONTEXT}

 Requirements:
-- Clear and concise language
+- Technical depth over marketing fluff
-- Target audience: developers and technical users
+- Target audience: experienced developers, platform engineers, DevOps practitioners
-- Transform technical notes into user-friendly content
-- Highlight key features and developer benefits
-- Avoid excessive advertising language; maintain a balanced, informative tone
+- Focus on concrete functionality and implementation details
+- Avoid phrases like "we're excited", "with open arms", "happy building", or similar marketing speak
-- Include practical examples where appropriate
+- Include actual code examples, configuration snippets, or command examples where relevant
-- 800-1000 words
-- Use markdown formatting
-- Focus on developer experience improvements
+- Explain the technical reasoning behind changes
-- Explain how new features solve real problems
+- Discuss real-world problems these features solve
+- 800-1000 words of substantive content
+- Professional, matter-of-fact tone

 Structure:
-- Engaging introduction announcing the release
+- Direct introduction stating what's new in this release
-- Key highlights section (3-5 main features/improvements)
-- Technical details for developers
+- Technical analysis of key features with implementation details
-- Practical examples demonstrating how to use the new features
+   - Code examples or configuration samples demonstrating usage within the key features
+- Breaking changes or migration notes if applicable
-- Call to action for trying the new features
+- Links to documentation for detailed implementation
-- Learn more section with links to documentation and resources from the previous posts.

 Generate only the blog content (no frontmatter).
+Be technical, be specific, avoid fluff.